 You have probably seen in the news that high-net-worth individuals, famous athletes and entertainers are becoming favorite targets of phone hacking.
-In some cases, when security experts can’t agree, it’s because mobile device forensics is very limited to even confirm that someone has been compromised and reconstruct what exactly happened.
+In some cases, when security experts can’t agree, it’s because mobile device forensics are too limited to even confirm that someone has been compromised or reconstruct what exactly happened.

 For business executives, it’s high time to pay attention to mobile security.
-The last thing you’d want is to be personally embarrassed or professionally compromised.
+The last thing you’d want is to be personally embarrassed or professionally compromised by a phone hack.

 Mobile phones are becoming a fruitful and surprisingly easy target for hackers.
 It used to be that businesses issued their executives work phones that used only business applications.
 But today, our phones are just as likely to hold intellectual property memos as they are to be used for listening to music.